Sometimes you need a more powerful handgun than normal.

 Magnum Research BFR

 Speaking of Magnum Research, we should mention their other giant firearm, the BFR revolver.
 BFR stands for "Biggest Finest Revolver."
-Magnum Research went above and beyond with these things.
-How crazy are they?
-Well, they offer these guns chambered for .460 S&W, .500 S&W and a .45 long Colt/.410 combo.
+Magnum Research went above and beyond with these insane wheelguns.
+How wild are they?
+Well, they offer these guns chambered for big bore handgun cartridges like .460 S&W, .500 S&W and a .45 long Colt/.410 combo.
 Seems normal enough right?
 How about a revolver chambered in .30-30 Winchester?
 Or .444 Marlin?
 How about .450 Marlin and .45-70 Government or .475 Linebaugh?

 You may be asking: "Why?"
 The best we can tell is that Magnum Research simply said: "Why not?"
 Obviously, many of the rounds we just mentioned are popular for deer hunting.
 Maybe that is probably why this gun does not get quite as much flak as the Desert Eagle.
 Some people can see it as practical for handgun hunting.
 It does makes more sense to shoot a deer with .45-70 than .50 AE.
 In any case, Magnum research offers several different barrel lengths and grip combos depending on what caliber you get.
 We have heard these guns are extremely well made, even if practical applications may seem limited.